omidmnezami/pick-object-attack/README.md

 ### Run
+Scripts to run targeted/nontargeted attacks:
+We run the forward pass on GPU and the backward pass on CPU.
+If you have enough GPU memory, you can run both on GPU.
+To do so, you need to comment "caffe.set_mode_cpu()" in the corresponding pickobject code.
 ```buildoutcfg
 # you can update the paths in code/pickobject_config.yaml if needed as your local paths
 # run the targeted attack against the most confident object